Skip to main content

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We do not plan to fix any PDFs or other documents published before 23 September 2018, for example Board and Committee Papers, Health Board policies and procedure documentation or statutory documentation such as Annual Reports.
 However, we will endeavour to make any new PDFs or Word documents accessible wherever possible.

-We occassionally publish PDFs which contain ‘transcripts/scanned manuscripts or handwritten notes’ for example in FOI requests - these are outside of scope and will not be fixed.
+We occassionally publish PDFs which contain ‘transcripts/scanned manuscripts or handwritten notes’ for example in FOI requests.
+These are outside of scope and will not be fixed.

 Live video